adtzlr/tensortrax/README.md

 ```

 # Numeric calculus of variation in `tensortrax`
 Each Tensor has four attributes: the (real) tensor array and the (hyper-dual) variational arrays.
-To obtain the above mentioned $1223$ - component of the hessian, a tensor has to be created with the appropriate small-changes of the tensor components (dual arrays).
+To obtain the above mentioned $12$ - component of the gradient and the $1223$ - component of the hessian, a tensor has to be created with the appropriate small-changes of the tensor components (dual arrays).

 ```python
 from tensortrax import Tensor, f, δ, Δ, Δδ